japplefield/fin342-corp-structure/Printing/Report.md

     * [Appendix C: Setup](#appendix-c-setup)

 ## Introduction
 In early 2020, markets took a huge dive as the COVID-19 pandemic worsened.
 Uncertainty has led to lots of cost cutting, and some companies could *still* be scrambling for cash.
 Might this inhibit corporations' abilities to pay off their debt?
 On the other hand, low interest rates might lead companies to try to acquire more debt for cheap.
 What is the net effect these two conflicting trends might have on corporate structure and debt levels, and how does this vary by industry?
 And with the lower cost of borrowing, will firms overwhelmingly prefer to borrow to raise capital, rather than issue shares?
-An analysis will help understand a lot about how each industry is affected by things like consumer trends and the Fed’s policies, and may provide some future insight about what industries may be exposed to higher leverage risk going forward.
-It may also give an insight into how much financial strain companies are feeling as a result of the pandemic.
+An analysis will help understand a lot about how each industry is affected by things like consumer trends and the Fed’s policies, and provide insight about what industries are exposed to higher leverage risk going forward.
+It also provides insight into how much financial strain companies are feeling as a result of the pandemic.

 ## Data
 The data set comprises of S&P 1500 companies’ balance sheets and debt schedules pre-COVID-19 and currently.
 The S&P 1500 was chosen because it covers approximately 90% of the total market capitalization of US stocks,[^1] and is therefore representative of the US market as a whole.
 Data was retrieved from FactSet.
 The firm-by-firm data include: